Introduction: The growing importance of B2B customer portals

 Integration into procure-to-pay processes

-Practical Tip: Offer standardized interfaces to the most common ERP systems and document them comprehensively for your customers.
+Practical tip: Offer standard interfaces to the most common ERP systems and document them thoroughly for your customers.

 CAD drawings and 3D models